This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 MOBOT Foam Roller

-Not sure if you should bring a foam roller with you to the gym?
+Not sure if you should bring a foam roller to the gym?

 What if it was your water bottle?